williamrygao/CSC207-Project/README.md

 - Clicking the "Log Out" button takes the user back to the Login View when you use the program.
 - The provided `LogoutInteractorTest` test passes.

-The "Log Out" button is an instance variable in class `LoggedInVew`.
+The "Log Out" button is an instance variable in class `LoggedInView`.
 Go find it.
 Also look at the `interface_adapter.change_password.LoggedInViewModel`, which contains any data showing on the `LoggedInVew`.